-And because we don't do things by halves at Good Housekeeping, we've brought you a selection of exclusive UK breaks and hotel offers in these wonderful locations, which you can book safe in the knowledge that you'll travel with like-minded readers and with financial protection.
-Here are the top holidays in the UK, from the Hebrides to Norfolk.
+And because we don't do things by halves at Good Housekeeping, we've brought you a selection of exclusive UK breaks and hotel offers in these wonderful locations, which you can book safe in the knowledge that you'll travel with like-minded readers.
+Here are the top holidays in the UK, from the Isles of Scilly to Norfolk.

 1. Get to know Scotland's coastline on a luxurious boutique cruise

 From checking into the best hotels in Scotland and swish Scottish spas, there are so many ways to explore this beautiful country and we've got a couple in this roundup.
-For 2022, we're excited about going beyond the cities and discovering the stunning coastline on a yacht-style cruise ship.
+One way to explore the country is by going beyond the cities and discovering the stunning coastline on a yacht-style cruise ship.

 From the pretty town of Oban to the waterside ruins of Urquhart Castle, some of Scotland's wildest and most picturesque beauty spots are best seen on a boutique cruise.
-Taking place in autumn when you can witness the fiery hues of the season too, Good Housekeeping's luxurious sailing on the Lord of the Glens ship is the perfect way to see Scotland in style.
+Taking place in spring when you can witness the beautiful colours of the season too, Good Housekeeping's luxurious sailing on the Lord of the Glens ship is the perfect way to see Scotland in style.
 You'll pause in front of the ruins of Urquhart Castle, get to know colourful Tobermory on foot and visit a whisky distillery in Oban.

-4. Soak up the quaint village vibe at one of our favourite hotels in the Cotswolds
+3. Soak up the quaint beauty of the Cotswolds

 If a walking holiday takes your fancy in 2022, let it be in the mesmerising Yorkshire Dales, where epic views and charming villages await.
 It's also a fantastic place to experience English railways, like the heritage Keighley and Worth Valley Railway (which stops at Oakworth, made famous in The Railway Children) and the Settle-Carlisle Railway.

 Wildlife fans can enjoy walking along the Bolton Abbey River Loop, while exploring the world of Wuthering Heights at Haworth and on a Bronte-themed walk across Yorkshire's wild moors is another must-do.
-You can experience the beauty of the Yorkshire Dales on an exclusive five-day staycation in April, August or October.
+You can experience the beauty of the Yorkshire Dales on an exclusive five-day staycation in April and October.

-6. See the beauty of Norfolk with Delia Smith, Jennie Bond or Lucy Worsley
+5. See the beauty of Norfolk with Lucy Worsley

-With its royal connections, wildlife spotting opportunities and lovely river scenes, Norfolk is an absolute must-see - and there's no better way to experience it than with a celebrity expert and we have three terrific holidays for you in 2022: one with former royal correspondent Jennie Bond, another with historian Lucy Worsley and a cooking break with the legendary Delia Smith.
-On some of these trips, you'll visit the Sandringham Estate, the Norfolk Broads and gorgeous villages like Wroxham and Horning.
+With its royal connections, wildlife spotting opportunities and lovely river scenes, Norfolk is an absolute must-see - and there's no better way to experience it than with a celebrity expert and we have a terrific holiday, where you will be joined by historian Lucy Worsley.
+You'll get to visit the Sandringham Estate, lovely Cromer and the scenic Broads.

-You can drink in the amazing landscapes - from unspoilt countryside dotted with windmills to pretty market towns - with relaxing train rides on the Bittern Line, Poppy Line, Bure Valley Railway and the Mid-Norfolk Railway.
-Or simply get to know the city of Norwich as you dine in the restaurants and try your hand at cooking with a star.
+You can drink in the amazing landscapes - from unspoilt countryside dotted with windmills to pretty market towns - with relaxing train rides on the Poppy Line and Bure Valley Railway.
+During the May trip, you'll meet Lucy at Sandringham, where she'll give a talk and tell you about the royal residence.

 Who needs Greece for island hopping when we've got the breathtaking Hebrides in Scotland which are waiting to be discovered?
 With their sandy beaches, spectacular wildlife and array of castles, the Hebrides will show you why some of the best UK holidays take place in Scotland.

 Taking place over 13 days, you'll start from Dover and take in the likes of Pembrokeshire, County Antrim, St Kilda, the Isle of Man, Isles of Scilly and pretty Dartmouth.
-An excellent range of excursions are included so you can make the most of your time in every location and you'll stay on Hurtigruten's expedition ship MS Maud, so you can feel like a true explorer.
+An excellent range of excursions are included in the cruise, which has departures throughout the summer, so you can make the most of your time in every location and you'll stay on Hurtigruten's expedition ship MS Maud, so you can feel like a true explorer.

 You Might Also Like